MrMiniou/ICS4U_2021-2022/ICS3U/Days 10-11/Note 3 - Aliasing.md

 Notice that the address of `x` changed when its value was reassigned.
 This behaviour happens with all primitive data types in Python.

 Non-primitive data types (a.k.a. composite data types) are all other data types such as `list`, `dict`, and `set`.
-These are **mutable** data types, meaning these variables don't move addresses when they are given a new value.
+Most non-primitive data types are **mutable** data types, meaning these variables don't move addresses when they are given a new value.
+Exceptions include `tuple`, `decimal`, and `range`.

 ```python
 my_list = [1, 2]